hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 * Describe the metadata

 ### Setting up
-Describe the project download and show a screenshot of RStudio.
+Describe the project download and instrcutions on how to open it.
+Show a screenshot of RStudio.

+### Data management best practices
-Discuss the files/folders present in the project.
+Discuss the files/folders present in the project and need for organization.

 ## What is a peak?